SilverStats/RepResearch_PA1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

 The highest average steps per day occurs at 8:35 AM (roughly 206.17 steps per day).
+This is easily found with ``max(steps)`` and a reverse lookup.

 ## Missing Values